mWarned/UniRepo/README.md

-# Uni repo for semester 1 and furthermore lessons
+# Uni repo for semester 1 and further lessons

 Just a repo to hold all the projects I'm doing at uni